willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 In this section and throughout the guidelines, we refer to "header" and "source" files.
 Header files are those that are included in other files (either header or source).
 Source files are not included in other files and form distinct translation units when a program is compiled.
-Also, many header files often do not contain implementations, only function declarations and type definitions.
-However, RAJA header files contain many templates and inline functions.
-Header files with such entities must contain those implementations.

 2.2.1 C++ header and source file extensions **must** be: \*.hxx and \*.cxx, respectively.

+2.2.2 Header and source files that are closely related, such as a header file containing prototypes for a set of methods and a source file containing implementations of those methods **must** be named the same (excluding file extensions) or sufficiently similar so that their relationship is clear.

-2.2.2 The name of each file **must** clearly indicate its contents.
+2.2.3 The name of each file **must** clearly indicate its contents.

-      In partciular, a header file that defines a major type (e.g., a struct or class) or contains function signatures associated with a major type **must** include the type name in the file name.
-For example, the header file for the class "MyClass" should be named "MyClass.hxx".

-      Similarly, a source file that implements functionality associated with a major type, such as a class implementation file, **must** include the type name in the file name.
-For example, the source file for the class "MyClass" should be named "MyClass.cxx".
+      For example, the header and source file containing the definition and implementation of a major type, such as a class **must** include the type name of the type in the file name.
+For example, the header and implementation file for a class called "MyClass" should be named "MyClass.hxx" and "MyClass.cxx", respectively.

-2.2.3 Header and source files that do not directly define or implement a major data type, such as a class, **must** be named so that the contents of the file are clear from its name.
-Such a file **should** contain a limited, well-defined set of code functionality and/or concepts.

-      For example, header and source files containing unbound utility methods for dealing with file I/O **should** be named "FileIO.hxx" and "FileUtils.cxx", or similar.
+      Files that are not associated with a single type, but which contain closely related functionality or concepts, **must** be named so that the functionality or concepts are clear from the name.
+For example, files that define and implement methods that handle file I/O **should** be named "FileIO.hxx" and "FileUtils.cxx", or similar.

 2.2.4 File names that differ only in letter case **must** not be used.